MuhammedMohsenn/Blog-website/README.md

-# Template-3
+# Blog Website
-Template 3, made by following El zero web school
+Blog Website, built using HTML and Css, by following El zero web school.